angelosalatino/cso-classifier/README.md

 ### Parameters
 Beside the paper(s), the function running the CSO Classifier accepts seven additional parameters: (i) **workers**, (ii) **modules**, (iii) **enhancement**, (iv) **explanation**, (v) **find_outliers**, (vi) **fast_classification**, and (vii) **silent**.
 There is no particular order on how to specify these paramaters.
 Here we explain their usage.
 The workers parameters is an integer (equal or greater than 1), modules and enhancement are strings that define a particular behaviour for the classifier.
 The explanation, find_outliers, fast_classification, and silent parameters are booleans.

-(i) The parameter *workers* defines the number of thread to run for classifying the input corpus.
+(i) The parameter *workers* defines the number of threads to run for classifying the input corpus.
 For instance, if ```workers = 4```, there will be 4 instances of the CSO Classifier, each one receiving a chunk (equally split) of the corpus to process.
 Once all processes are completed, the results will be aggregated and returned.
 The default value for *workers* is *1*.
 This parameter is available only in *batch mode*.

 (ii) The parameter *modules* can be either "syntactic", "semantic", or "both".
 Using the value "syntactic", the classifier will run only the syntactic module.
 Using the "semantic" value, instead, the classifier will use only the semantic module.
 Finally, using "both", the classifier will run both syntactic and semantic modules and combine their results.
 The default value for *modules* is *both*.